xcore/sw_display_controller/docs/api.rst

     * ``lcd_sdram_manager.xc``
     * ``lcd_sdram_manager.h``

-This sections explains only the important APIs used by the user.
+This sections explains only the important APIs that are frequently used.
 Other static APIs are not discussed in this section.
-Please refer to the files mentioned above for the list of APIs.
+The other APIs can be seen in the files mentioned above.

 .. doxygenfunction:: lcd_sdram_manager
 .. doxygenfunction:: register_image